Klasmart-Engineering/klasmart-media-storage-service/docs/design.md

 - Generates a symmetric key and encrypts the media file with it
 - Generates a key pair and requests the server's public key
 - Encrypts the symmetric key asymmetrically
-- Exchanges the media metadata, base64UserPublicKey, and base64EncryptedSymmetricKey for a presigned upload URL
+- Exchanges the media metadata, user public key, and encrypted symmetric key for a presigned upload URL
 - Uploads the media to S3

 **The server:**

-- Stores those 2 key storage fields in the database
+- Stores the metadata, user public key, and encrypted symmetric in the database
 - Generates a new server key pair for each room ID
 - Stores the private key in an encrypted bucket and the public key in a separate bucket.

 ## Download Flow

-- Client requests the base64Symmetric key and a presigned download URL
+- Client requests the symmetric key and a presigned download URL
-- Upon receiving the request, the server decrypts the base64EncryptedSymmetricKey using the base64UserPublicKey and the server's private key
+- Upon receiving the request, the server decrypts the encrypted symmetric key using the user public key and the server private key
 - Client downloads the encrypted media file and uses the decrypted symmetric key to decrypt the media file

 ## Authorization